atosatto/ansible-alertmanager/README.md

     alertmanager_release_tag: "latest"

-The Prometheus release to be installed.
+The Alertmanager release to be installed.
 By default, the latest release published at https://github.com/prometheus/alertmanager/releases.

+    alertmanager_release_url: ""

+If set, the role will download Alertmanager from the provided URL instead of using the download URL indicated in the Alertmanager Github release metadata.

     alertmanager_user: "alertmanager"
     alertmanager_group: "alertmanager"

-Prometheus system user and group.
+Alertmanager system user and group.

     alertmanager_install_path: "/opt"